Schmidt1519/robots-vs-dinosaurs/README.md

-# robots-vs-dinosaurs
+# Robots vs Dinosaurs

-devCodeCamp project - Console application that will have robots and dinosaurs fight in a battle using the concepts of OOP by creating classes and using objects (instances of those classes) to interact with each other.
+First project using the concepts of OOP resulting in a console game where robots and dinosaurs fight.

+## Technologies
+* Python